Fertulity IVF

 In Vitro Fertilisation in the Natural Cycle

-In the natural cycle, no stimulation drugs are used, except for a single maturation injection shortly before egg retrieval.
-The process follows the normal development of a follicle, which is collected and fertilised in the laboratory.
-This method is less invasive and low-cost, but has reduced success rates and an increased risk of embryo unavailability.
-It is recommended for women with poor ovarian reserves or those who prefer natural methods.
+In a natural IVF cycle, no ovarian stimulation medications are used, except for a single trigger injection administered shortly before egg retrieval to induce final oocyte maturation.
+The process follows the natural development of a single follicle, from which one egg is collected and fertilized in the laboratory.

 3